 The club was founded in 1993.
-Originally there was a single monthly meeting (in Sutton-in-Ashfield) but this was soon increased at the request of the members to two meetings a month.
+Originally there was a single monthly meeting (in Sutton-in-Ashfield), this was soon increased at the request of the members to two meetings a month.

-Many more formal clubs depend on demonstrations, talks and slideshows with just an occasional workshop.
+Many more formal clubs depend on demonstrations, talks and slideshows with occasional workshops.
 At Ashfield the emphasis is very much towards the informal and "hands on".
 Members regularly bring their own own material to meetings.
 The club caters for a wide range of experience in bonsai and welcomes new members.
 Advice is available from the more seasoned and creative members and we try to foster a relaxed, "family feel" with everyone having a say in the clubs affairs.
-Each year, however, we do invite one or two speakers of international fame to supplement our workshops and we occasionally organise weekend workshops with well known bonsai personalties.
+Each year we invite one or two speakers of international fame to present to us, and we occasionally organise weekend workshops with well known bonsai personalties.
 Presently our meetings are held in the comfortable and spacious church hall at South Normanton and new members are always welcome.

-In 2014 the club members will continue to exhibit at major exhibitions, both at home and abroad.
-In particular, several trees owned by Ashfield members, have been accepted for display at the esteemed Noelanders Trophy Exhibition in Belgium.
-Also in the following month of February, the club has been invited to present a display stand at the Swindon Winter Image Show.
+In 2019 the club members will continue to exhibit at major exhibitions both at home and abroad, with trees enterred for the Swindon Winter Image show in February (where the club has also been invited to present a display stand), and at the Bonsai Expo in April.

 As usual, there was eager anticipation for the yearly club auction.

 Many fine examples ;0) of bonsai and pre bonsai were bought along so that new custodians could take over their care and development for the future.

 This year we had opened up the auction for telephone bids from Japan....unfortunately the satellite link was faulty....or no one bothered ringing !!

 Poor Tony, his wife had tied his hands behind his back again to prevent him bidding